Nonlinear Optics#

 Phase Matching#

-Phase matching is the most important factor determining the strength of a linear or nonlinear interaction.
+Phase matching is one of the most important factors determining the strength of a linear or nonlinear interaction.
 To see this, we examine an alternative form of the modal amplitude that explicitly separates out contributions due to linear dispersion:

 \[\begin{split}\begin{align} a_n &= b_n \, e^{-i \int^z \beta_n \, dz^\prime} \\ \frac{\partial a_n}{\partial z} + i \, \beta_n \, a_n &= \frac{\partial b_n}{\partial z} e^{-i \int^z \beta_n \, dz^\prime} \end{align}\end{split}\]